Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 - The vehicle is owned by the employer

-- The employer has been notified of the restrictions on the individual’s driving privileges, and a copy of the notification remains in the vehicle
+- The employer has been notified of the restrictions on the individual’s driving privileges.
+As well as a copy of the notification remains in the vehicle

 - The individual with the restricted license does not own or control the employer